Your Bite: What’s the Big Deal?

 Anterior Open Bite:

-Only the back teeth ( and sometimes only one tooth) touches when you bite.
-Because the chewing forces are not distributed among all the teeth, the teeth that do contact get overstressed which means they will wear, crack and may require root canals and crowns in the future.
+Only the back teeth (and sometimes only one tooth on either side) touches when you bite.
+Because the chewing forces are not distributed among all the teeth, the teeth that do make contact get overstressed which means they will wear down, crack and may require root canals and crowns in the future.
 Periodontal problems including bone loss around those teeth can occur.
 Can lead to TMD.

 Deep Bite:

-The lower incisors ( front teeth) are hitting the roof of the mouth instead of the incisal one-third of the upper teeth.
+The upper incisors (front teeth) cover more than half of the lower front teeth.
 The lower jaw is significantly pushed back, predisposing patients to TMD.
-You will also see trauma such as mobility of the teeth, excessive bone loss, significant wear or chipping of the lower front teeth.
+You will also see trauma such as mobility of the teeth, excessive bone loss, significant wear or chipping of the lower or upper front teeth.

 Cross Bite: